Brian Nankervis: ABC Radio Melbourne

-Nankervis has been hosting The Friday Revue on ABC Radio Melbourne since its inception in 2016.
-He co-hosted with Richelle Hunt until December 2019, after which Jacinta Parsons joined him from 2020 onwards.
+Nankervis began hosting The Friday Revue on ABC Radio Melbourne from its inception in 2016.

-The show runs for two hours and features "chat, guests, live music, some comedy and news snippets that will make it a ‘must listen to’ program either live or later on demand.
-Given Brian is known for being one of the country's preeminent musical "quizmeisters" there will of course be a quiz – but not just any quiz."

 Nankervis hosted Songs and Stories on ABC Radio from 2021 to 2023.
-The show includes two special guests to curate a playlist and discuss the significance of the songs in their life.
+The show included two special guests to curate a playlist and discuss the significance of the songs in their life.

-In November 2024, ABC announced that Nankervis will host Saturday Mornings on ABC Radio Melbourne replacing Matt Preston.
+In November 2024, ABC announced that Nankervis would be hosting Saturday Mornings on ABC Radio Melbourne, replacing Matt Preston.